Wollongong Harbour Precinct: Heritage listing

-The Wollongong Harbour Precinct is of State Heritage significance as it contains the oldest and most intact block walled harbour in NSW.
-The Harbour, Quay and Southern Basin are rare and substantially intact survivors of major convict harbour construction.
+The Wollongong Harbour Precinct is of State Heritage significance as it contains the oldest and most intact block-walled harbour in NSW.
+The harbour, quay and Southern Basin are rare and substantially intact survivors of major convict harbour construction.
 The harbour is a rare example of a harbour that has been continuously used as a port for over 180 years.

-It is one of very few coastal harbours with its historic19th Century infrastructure and fittings such as timber bollard and fender piles, cast iron and wrought iron mooring fixtures, the Pilots slip rails and eyelets and the crane pedestal, still in situ.
+It is one of very few coastal harbours with its historic 19th-century infrastructure and fittings such as timber bollard and fender piles, cast-iron and wrought iron mooring fixtures, the pilots' slip rails and eyelets and the crane pedestal, still in situ.

 The mounts for the two 80-pounder gun for the Smith's Hill Battery are thought to be the only ones of their type remaining in NSW.

 Engineering heritage award

 The harbour received a Historic Engineering Marker from Engineers Australia as part of its Engineering Heritage Recognition Program.